 This is a McDonald’s Hamburger after 5 Years

-In July 2009, the director of the U.S. newspaper Elkhart Truth, Marshall V. King, conducted an experiment in which he stored a McDonald’s hamburger in his desk for 5 years.
-He assumed that when he took it out it would be spoiled, but it was neither rotten nor moldy, nor did it show any signs of decay.
+In July 2009, the director of the U.S. newspaper Elkhart Truth, Marshall V. King, conducted an interesting experiment.
+He stored a McDonald’s hamburger in his desk for 5 years.

-Marshall described the state of the burger like this: “A hockey puck with a slight smell of beef on stale bread.”
-The experiment soon became well known when its author posted the story on his Twitter account.
+Marshall described the state of the McDonald’s hamburger after spending 5 years in his desk like this: “A hockey puck with a slight smell of beef on stale bread.”
+The experiment soon went viral when its author posted the story on his Twitter account.

-Not long ago, a similar story made the rounds on social media: a video was released called the “bionic burger,” which referred to an experiment conducted by Len Foley, who had been collecting McDonald’s hamburgers for 19 years.
-His results were the same as Marshall’s: the bionic burger looked as if it had been bought the day before.
+Foley had been collecting McDonald’s hamburgers for 19 years.
+His results were the same as Marshall’s: the burger looked as if it had been bought the day before.

 A nutritionist took interest in the subject, and she found that when the burgers were carefully stored they didn’t spoil, but they did in fact dry out and develop a bad smell.